Our business

 The UK GDPR requires every data controller who is processing personal data to notify and renew their notification, on an annual basis.
 Failure to do so is a criminal offence.

-The Information Officer, as PIRC’s Data Protection Officer has overall responsibility for ensuring compliance with the UK GDPR, for notifying and updating the Information Commissioner (or Scottish Biometrics Commissioner if this involves biometric information) of our processing of personal data, and for the monitoring and implementation of this policy on behalf of PIRC.
+PIRC’s Information Officer, is the designated DPO.
+The DPO has overall responsibility for ensuring compliance with the UK GDPR, for notifying and updating the Information Commissioner (or Scottish Biometrics Commissioner if this involves biometric information) of PIRC’s processing of personal data, and for the monitoring and implementation of this policy on behalf of PIRC.
 The DPO can be contacted by emailing informationrequests@pirc.gov.scot.

 The Head of Corporate Services has overall responsibility for implementing and monitoring this procedure, which will be reviewed on a regular basis by the policy owner following its implementation and may be changed from time to time.